How to Crop a Video in Adobe Premiere Pro (Easy Guide)

 You can also import a clip through the top menu of the application.
 At the top left of your window, select File > Import > Then find your clip.
 Once imported, you’ll need to drag your video clip from the imported window onto the timeline.

-In the search bar, type ‘crop’ to find the Crop effect.
+In the search bar, type the word ‘crop’ to find the Crop effect.

 You can also navigate to the Crop effect by selecting Video Effects > Transform > Crop

-Select the Crop effect and drag it on top of the desired video clip.
+Once you’ve found the effect, select it and drag it on top of the desired video clip.

 Another way to add the Crop effect is to select the video clip first.
 Then double click on the Crop effect.